 - Non-glare, non-buzz lighting

 - Color picked to enhance vision of elders

 - Courtroom participants are able to move about the courtroom without highlighting physical limitations

 "This is the only courtroom in the country designed specifically with the needs of elderly parties in mind.
 Everyone deserves to have as much physical access to the courts as possible.
 This courtroom will serve as a model for courts building or remodeling their courtrooms.
 With this courtroom, we show how to design a courtroom in such a way as to provide maximum access to elders and people with disabilities.
 We are very excited about the opportunities presented by such a courtroom."

-Director of Stetson's Center for Excellence in Elder Law
+Stetson's Center for Elder Justice

 Boston Asset Management Faculty Chair in Elder Law